With the New Year just around the corner, this is probably one of the best times to start focusing on strategies that increase blog traffic.

 And I just go back in frustration and click on another title.

 Remember, blogging has become very competitive.
-So, choose a good and reliable hosting.
-If you’re a seasoned blogger, and are ready to up your game, go with Siteground.
+So, choose good and reliable hosting.
+If you’re a seasoned blogger and are ready to up your game, go with Dreamhost.

 And their Customer Service is super excellent!

 Keep 3-5 blogs as your Role Model blogs at all times.